I hope you enjoy reading this blog post.

 Search Engine Marketing or SEM is a form of paid digital marketing that increases brand visibility by making it appear on search engine results pages (SERPs).

 Because people go to search engines for practically all forms of research, they are bound to see these ads that dynamically appear based on the terms searched.

 The most popular search engines are:

 Influencer marketing is the use of influencers (people who are popular in a given niche) to endorse or mention a brand to their dedicated online followers.

-Email marketing is the highly effective digital marketing strategy of sending emails to prospects and customers.
+Email marketing is a highly effective digital marketing strategy for sending emails to prospects and customers.
 Effective marketing.

 In the time it took you to read this sentence 20m emails have been sent. – John Watton